 What are the symptoms of FIV?

 Unfortunately, not all conditions of FIV have symptoms.
-FIV can take months and even years to become noticeable to pet owners.
-Your cat could carry the virus without you knowing or their body presenting any symptoms.
+The asymptomatic phase of FIV can take years to become noticeable to pet owners.
+Your cat could carry the virus without you knowing or the

 Here are some common symptoms of FIV to watch out for: